 Toyo Ito’s use of minimalist methods defies convention and creates a sense of ‘lightness’ in buildings, similar to that of air and wind.

-Ito’s architecture, like the natural world, is characterised by its intricacies.
+Ito’s architecture, like the natural world, is characterized by its intricacies.
 He is always pushing and questioning the shape architecture will and should take in the current period.

 “The natural world is extremely complicated and variable, and its systems are fluid – it is built on a fluid world.
 In contrast to this, architecture has always tried to establish a more stable system…by modifying the grid slightly I have been attempting to find a way of creating relationships that bring buildings closer to their surroundings and environment.”